 Mini had to close its Oxford plant, where it produces the 3-door and 5-door hatchbacks for a short while.
 Not too far down the road from them at Jaguar Land Rover, production of the XE, XF and F-Type plus the Discovery Sport and Range Rover Evoque had to be put on hold.

-Toyota will reportedly suspend production at two of its Japanese factories in June due to the microchip shortage.
-This is expected to affect the production of 20,000 C-HR, Yaris and Yaris Cross models.
+Toyota reduced production at two of its Japanese factories in June 2021 due to the microchip shortage, too.

 Hyundai, who had previously stockpiled enough microchips to see it through the initial wave of shortages, decided to suspend production of the Tucson SUV and Nexo hydrogen-powered SUV at one of its factories.

 Arguably the firm hit the most if Stellantis though — the owners of Fiat, Chrysler, Peugeot, Citroen and Vauxhall among others.
 It had to slow down 8 of its 44 factories around the world, meaning 190,000 fewer cars were built than it expected for the first quarter of 2021.

 When will the microchip shortage end?

 It doesn’t look as though the shortage of microchips is going to end anytime soon, and almost certainly not in 2022.

 Ford itself has said it expects the production of 1 million of its own cars to be hit by the shortage.